intel/qpl/README.md

 1. Make sure your system meets all [System Requirements](https://intel.github.io/qpl/documentation/get_started_docs/system_requirements.html).
 2. Follow instructions to build the library.
 See [Installation](https://intel.github.io/qpl/documentation/get_started_docs/installation.html) for more details.

 ## Documentation

 Documentation is delivered using GitHub Pages.
 See full Intel QPL [online documentation](https://intel.github.io/qpl/index.html).

 >**Note:** The library is in beta state and its APIs may change as the library is actively developed.

-To report a security issue, refer to the [security documentation](SECURITY.md).

 **Offline Documentation**

 To build Intel QPL offline documentation, see the [Documentation Build Prerequisites](https://intel.github.io/qpl/documentation/get_started_docs/installation.html#building-the-documentation) chapter.

 ## Testing